Explaining Concept Shift with Interpretable Feature Attribution: Experiments

-\textbf{Real-data evaluation} We next evaluate the validity of the top features selected by SGShift-KA contributing to the shift in COVID-19 severity after Omicron in Figure \ref{fig:real_data_fig}.
-The highest ranked feature across all models is respiratory failure with a negative sign, consistent with the broad observation of less severity during Omicron compared to the previous Delta variant \cite{adjei2022mortality}, partly due to Omicron's decreased ability at infecting lung cells \cite{hoffmann2023omicron}.
-More severe cases may be taking place in other pathways, such as the upper respiratory tract \cite{wickenhagen2025evolution}.
-Abnormal breathing and other circulatory/respiratory signs have decreased risk, likely for the same reason.
-Non-lung related comorbidities tend to contribute more to increased hospitalization risk, as with decreased lung comorbidity risk, they may now be more relevant to severity \cite{lewnard2022clinical}.
+\textbf{Case study in healthcare.} We next evaluate whether the top features selected by SGShift-K for the COVID-19 pre-/post-Omicron split are consistent with known clinical patterns (data split in Table \ref{tab:data}).
+The highest ranked feature across all models is ``respiratory failure'' with a negative sign, consistent with the broad observation of reduced severe lower-respiratory disease during Omicron compared to the previous Delta variant \citep{adjei2022mortality}, partly due to Omicron's decreased ability at infecting lung cells \citep{hoffmann2023omicron}.
+More severe cases may be taking place in other pathways, such as the upper respiratory tract \citep{wickenhagen2025evolution}.
+Other selected features, including ``abnormal breathing'' and ``other circulatory/respiratory signs,'' also have negative corrections, plausibly reflecting the same shift away from lower-respiratory severity.
+Features such as ``primary diagnosis,'' ``insurance claims,'' ``chronic ischemic heart disease,'' and ``age 45--64'' may reflect that non-lung-related comorbidities contribute relatively more to hospitalization risk after the reduced role of severe lung involvement \citep{lewnard2022clinical}.